 The ESMA Board supports the development of ESMA as a globally recognised professional organisation for European Social Marketing.
-The Board members and their personal statements are listed below in alphabetical order.
+The Board members and their personal statements are listed below.

 Thomas Anker (Vice-chair)

 Social marketing is a core part of my professional identify, both in terms of teaching, research, peer-review, conferences and connections with practice.

 Social marketing offers a unique approach to solving social, environmental and public health problems that impact on us all.
 It does so by using the same methods of communication, branding, product and service development as commercial marketing, and then combining this with a deep insight into social and behavioural sciences.
 As a discipline, social marketing has recently turned 50, but the approach continues to develop at pace to adapt to the constantly changing nature of society.
 I find this to be such a fascinating and effective way to address societal issues and am delighted to use my position as ESMA Board Member to further strengthen the role of social marketing across Europe.

 I have published on a number of social marketing topics, including theory, ethics and more applied research into alcohol advertising and graphic health warnings on tobacco products.
 My research is currently focusing on consumer dominance in social marketing and how individuals self-organise into social groups that drive societal and environmental change from the bottom up.

 John Landels (Secretary)